 There are 2 types of phone violations scored in Mentor:

-Phone Manipulation: This is determined by sensors in late model cellular handsets.
-These sensors are used to detect certain phone usage such as movement, text messaging, calls, email, application use, etc. For example, if a user picks up, puts down or mounts their phone while they are driving, the sensors will capture this activity and we will register this behavior as a distraction event.
+Phone Manipulation: This is determined by sensors within your handset.
+These sensors are used to detect certain phone usage such as movement, text messaging, calls, email, application use, etc. For example, if a user picks up, puts down or mounts their phone while they are driving, the sensors will capture this activity and we will register this behavior as a distraction event*.
 Continuing to do so will result in subsequent Phone Manipulation events being recorded.